-IRA Financial Group is committed to helping our clients make safe and financial rewarding investments with their self-directed retirement accounts.
-While self-directed IRAs and solo 401(k) plans can be a safe way to invest retirement funds, investors should be mindful of potential fraudulent schemes when using a self-directed retirement structure.
+The team at IRA Financial Group is committed to helping their clients make safe and financial investments with their self-directed retirement accounts.
+While Self-Directed IRAs and Solo 401(k) plans can be a safe way to invest retirement funds, you, as an investor, must be mindful of potential fraudulent schemes when using a self-directed retirement structure.

-Recently the Securities and Exchange Commission (“SEC”) issued an Investor Alert to warn investors of the potential risks of fraud associated with investing through self-directed Individual Retirement Accounts (self-directed IRAs and solo 401(k) plans).
-The SEC notes that there has been a recent increase in reports or complaints of fraudulent investment schemes that utilized a self-directed IRA or solo 401(k) plan as a key feature.
+Recently, the Securities and Exchange Commission (“SEC”) issued an Investor Alert to warn investors of the potential risks of fraud.
+This is an attribute of investing through self-directed Individual Retirement Accounts, such as Self-Directed IRAs and Solo 401(k) plans.
+The SEC states that there was a recent increase in reports or complaints of fraudulent investment schemes that use a self-directed IRA or solo 401(k) plan as a key feature.

 What is fraud?

-Fraud occurs when a person or business intentionally deceives another with promises of goods, services, or financial benefits that do not exist, were never intended to be provided, or were misrepresented.
+Fraud occurs when a person or business intentionally deceives another.
+Deception comes in the from of promises of goods, services, or financial benefits that do not exist, were never intended to be provided, or were misrepresented.
 Typically, victims give money but never receive what they paid for.

 Who are the victims of fraud?

 Virtually anyone can fall prey to fraudulent crimes.
-Con artists do not pass over anyone due to such factors as a person’s age, finances, educational level, gender, race, culture, ability, or geographic location.
-In fact, fraud perpetrators often target certain groups based on these factors.
+Con artists do not pass over anyone due to their age, finances, educational level, gender, race, etc. In fact, fraud perpetrators often target certain groups based on these factors.

 Who commits fraud crimes?

-According to the U.S. Government, like their victims, fraud criminals vary educationally, socially, geographically, and financially.
+According to the U.S. Government, like their victims, fraud criminals vary.
+They have a variety of educational, social, geographical and financial backgrounds.
 Most con-artists make a career of their criminal activities.
 Some even join professional organizations to legitimize their schemes and project a respectable front.

 What are some common types of fraud?